 Tax Credits

-There are two tax credits – child tax credit and working tax credit.
-You can get one or both of them, depending on your household circumstances.
+Universal credit is now the main means-tested financial support for working-age people in the UK.
+Most tax credit claimants were moved to either universal credit or pension credit.
+Until 5 April 2025, there were two tax credits – child tax credit and working tax credit.
+You could get one or both of them, depending on your household circumstances.

-Working tax credit is paid to people who work and are on a low income – it does not matter whether you are an employee or self-employed, and you do not need to have children.
-Child tax credit is paid to people who have children.
-It is paid in addition to child benefit and you do not have to be working to get it.
+Working tax credit was paid to people who worked and were on a low income.
+Child tax credit was paid to people with children.
+It was paid in addition to child benefit and you did not have to be working to get it.

-Tax credits are administered by HM Revenue & Customs.
+Tax credits were administered by HM Revenue & Customs.

 Latest updates